Welcome to the home and premier site of the authentic British Teddy Boy.

 Farnbourough 'Edwardians' in Birmingham in 1986 - they, along with others, had started to reclaim the original style.

-Teddy Boys or Edwardians however, first began to appear in the early 1950's on the streets of South and West London after the style had become adopted by working class youths.
+As far as the history of the emergence of the original Edwardian style is concerned, this goes back to the late 1940's, just after the Second World War.
+Teddy Boys or Edwardians (as they were first called), first began to appear in the early 1950's on the streets of South and West London after the style had become adopted by working class youths.
 The style had originally appeared in the late 1940's when Saville Row Tailors attempted to revive the styles of the reign of King Edward VII, 1901-1910 into men's fashions.
 The Teddy Boy fashion of the fifties had it's origins in what was an upper class reaction to the austerity imported by the socialist government in the years following World War II.

 However the newly established working class 'dandified street gangs' with their extravagant dress and defiant pose made Teddy Boys popular subjects for the media in the 1950's.
 Like the Spiv of the Second World War, the Teddy Boy became a media folk devil and ended up as the scapegoat for anything to do with juvenille delinquency.
 The media in their efforts to vilify the great British Teddy Boy unwittingly spread the image far beyond the London area, until the Teddy Boy became a nationwide teenage style and the first post-war teenage subculture in Great Britain and Ireland.

-Today, the Edwardian image and lifestyle is very much alive and kicking.
+For those who are unaware, the Edwardian image and lifestyle is very much alive and kicking today as it was during the 1950's and then in the 1970's.
 The outfit is practically unchanged, the haircuts, and the music are still the same.

 Photograph by Ken Russell January 1955 of Teddy Girls, Pat Wiles and Iris Thornton, aged 17 from Plaistow, showing off their lace up espadrilles.

-At Rock 'n' Roll clubs throughout Britain, Teddy Boys still strut their stuff on the dance floors, bopping and jiving to their favourite records.
+At Rock 'n' Roll clubs throughout Britain, Teddy Boys and Girls still strut their stuff on the dance floors, bopping and jiving to their favorite records.